pianostringquartet/landschaften-service/README.md

 # landschaften-service

-#### landschaften-service is a Haskell service backend for [landschaften](https://github.com/pianostringquartet/landschaften), a visual explorer for paintings and their concepts.
+#### landschaften-service is a Haskell service for [landschaften](https://github.com/pianostringquartet/landschaften), the visual explorer for paintings and their concepts.

 It uses [Stack](https://docs.haskellstack.org/en/stable/README/) for the build tool and [Servant](https://www.servant.dev/) for the server and API.